FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/Development Report.md

 **Value and effort**.
 At the end, it is good to add a rough indication of the value of the user story to the customers (e.g. [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method) and the team should add an estimation of the effort to implement it, for example, using t-shirt sizes (XS, S, M, L, XL). -->

-#### Attendees and Speakers (hereby mentioned as participant)
+#### Attendees and Speakers (hereby mentioned as participants)

+This two roles will, in general, have the same actions, although each role will be explicitly identified for each conference.

-- As a conference participant, I want to chat in private with other participants, so that I can continue conversations that may start elsewhere.
+- As a conference participant, I want to chat in private with other participants, so that I can continue conversations that may have started elsewhere.

-- As a conference participant, I want to share my experience and express my opinion about the conference with all the other participants, so that conference networking becomes easier and I improve my experience in each conference.
+- As a conference participant, I want to share my experience and express my opinion about the conference with all the other participants, so that conference networking becomes easier.
     - As a conference participant, I want to post photos, videos and opinions in a way that everyone in the event can see it, so that I share my experience with all the participants.
-    - As a conference participant, I want to be able to comment on other participant's posts so that we can discuss meaningful topics.
+    - As a conference participant, I want to comment on other participant's posts so that we can discuss meaningful topics.

-- As a conference participant, I want to keep a personal profile with all my relevant information, so that other participants can see my knowledge, previous experience and all my basic information
+- As a conference participant, I want to keep a personal profile so that other participants can know my basic information, according to what I provided.
+    - As a conference participant, I want to choose which information is displayed on my profile, namely small bio, soft and technical skills, previous experience and education so that I choose what to show other participants.
-    - As a conference participant, I want to change my display name according to the conference I'm attending so that it can be different according to the purpose of the event.
+    - As a conference participant, I want to change my display name according to the conference I am attending so that it can be different according to its purpose.
-    - As a conference participant, I want to be able to insert my nickname of the rest of my social networks so that any participant can later contact me through other platforms.
+    - As a conference participant, I want to insert the nickname of the rest of my social networks in my personal profile so that any participant can later contact me through other platforms.
-    - As a conference participant, I want to be able to choose whether or not I want to display my conference history so that other participants can/can't see which conferences I previously attended.
+    - As a conference participant, I want to choose whether or not I want to display my conference history so that other participants can/can't see which conferences I previously attended.
+    - As a conference participant, I want to update my personal profile whenever I please, changing the information that was entered when I first signed in, so that I can keep my basic information updated.

-- As a conference participant, I want to see all the other participants of the same event/conference, so that (to do, tem de ter o "so that")
+- As a conference participant, I want to see the list of all the conference participants, so that I can know who is also attending the conference.
-    - As a conference participant, I want to be able to access every participants personal profile so that I can see their main interests, previous experience and basic information.
+    - As a conference participant, I want to access every participants personal profile so that I can see their basic information.
+    - As a conference participant, I want to search in the list of all the conference participants for a specific name, so that I can easily find someone that I am looking for.

 #### Organizers

+This roll will be assigned to the organizers of each conference.
+Naturally, they will play an important role in moderating the feed and helping participants with anything they need.

 - As a conference organizer, I want to moderate the public discussion during the conference so that I can avoid unreasonable conversations or comments.
-    - As a conference organizer, I want to moderate sponsors shares about their organizations so that participants are not spammed with too much repetitive information.
+    - As a conference organizer, I want to moderate sponsors shares about their organizations so that participants are not spammed with repetitive information.
+    - As a conference organizer, I want to delete any post I find relevant so that unsuitable publications do not stay on the conference feed.

-- As a conference organizer, I want to be able to comment on partipants posts so that I can answer participants' doubts regarding tecnhical issues.
+- As a conference organizer, I want to comment on participants posts so that I can answer participants' doubts regarding tecnhical issues.

+- As a conference organizer, I want to chat in private with other conference organizers so that we can discuss and solve several issues that can appear during the conference.

+- As a conference organizer, I want to publish relevant information for everyone present in the conference so that I can release important information throughout the event.

 #### Sponsors

+This roll will belong to representatives of organizations or institutions that will be present at the event.
+In this sense, they will have different objectives from the participants and, therefore, different actions.

 - As a conference sponsor, I want to answer private questions that are asked by the participants so that I can better engage with possible clients/employees.

+- As a conference sponsor, I want to initiate a conversation with organizing members, so that I can clarify doubts related to small problems that may arise.

-- As a conference sponsor, I want to be able to share my organization with all of the participants of the conference.
+- As a conference sponsor, I want to share my organization with all of the conference participants.
+    - As a conference sponsor, I want to post photos, videos and informations regarding my institution in a way that everyone in the event can see it, so that I advertise my institution with all the participants.

 ### Domain model